This article is meant to be an introduction to the different types of cryptographic keys that are used to protect digital applications.

 The importance of key management

-Where cryptographic keys are used for protecting high-value data, they need to be well managed.
+Where cryptographic keys are used to protect high-value data, they need to be well managed.
 Sophisticated key management systems are commonly used to ensure that keys are:

 generated to the required length using a high-quality random data source